-Gregor Grant, the founding editor of the Autosport Magazine, owned an MG YB saloon which was his personal transport as well as the office hack.
+By Marc Hanson regor Grant, the founding editor of the Autosport Magazine, owned an MG YB saloon which was his personal transport as well as the office hack.
 He bought it new from the MG factory and kept it for two years.
-In that time it was used as a press car for numerous UK and continental events including the 'Mille Miglia' and the 'Monte Carlo Rally'.
+In that time it was used as a press car for numerous UK and continental events, including the Mille Miglia and the Monte Carlo Rally.
 Gregor and his close friend (and sometime MG Works driver) George Phillips also used the car competitively, including on the Scottish Rally in 1953 and the Production Touring Car race at Silverstone in the same year.
-They also competed in the 1954 'Monte Carlo Rally'.
-Whilst they completed the entire rally they were sadly disqualified for missing the last time check.
+They also competed in the 1954 Monte Carlo Rally.
+Whilst they